hashicorp/terraform-provider-aws/website/docs/d/location_tracker_associations.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `consumer_arns` - The list of geofence collection ARNs associated to the tracker resource.
+* `consumer_arns` - List of geofence collection ARNs associated to the tracker resource.